VKCOM/YouTokenToMe/README.md

 pip uninstall youtokentome
 python setup.py install
 ```
+Or from our private PyPI on Space `https://packages.jetbrains.team/pypi/p/ccrm/full-line/simple`

 For the rest of the YouTokenToMe documentation please refer to the original repo: https://github.com/VKCOM/YouTokenToMe